Housing Bank Top Employer Jordan 2023

-(MENAFN- Asdaa BCW) Housing Bank has achieved a remarkable milestone by obtaining the Top Employer Jordan 2023 certificate, presented by the prestigious Top Employers Institute.
+(MENAFN- Asdaa-amman) Housing Bank has achieved a remarkable milestone by obtaining the Top Employer Jordan 2023certificate, presented by the prestigious Top Employers Institute.
 This certification program acknowledges organizations that excel in creating exceptional work environments and offering development opportunities and distinctive benefits.

 The bank's attainment of this prestigious certificate is a result of its dedicated efforts to implement the best strategies, practices, and policies for managing its human resources, including quality programs that encompass training, qualification, development, and equal motivation, as well as initiatives to enhance community participation.
 All of these efforts are aimed at enhancing professional progress and improving performance, ultimately leading to institutional excellence.
 This, in turn, enriches the career path of its employees.
 As the bank firmly believes in its role as a strategic and effective partner, dedicated to supporting its visions and achieving its goals.
 It strives to do so in a manner that reflects positively on the experience and satisfaction of its customers.